Authentication¶

 Invalid refresh JWT (bad format, wrong signature, wrong

-.Unknown, revoked or expired-in-store refresh token →
+iss/aud) →401with reasonInvalid token.Unknown, revoked or expired-in-store refresh token →

-with reasonInvalid or expired refresh token
+403with reasonInvalid or expired refresh token.

-Example 403
+Example 403 response:

 {